Hiring Freeze? How Remote Executive Assistants Can Be the Answer

 Burnout from Overwork on Busywork

 Yerbo’s Burnout Index surveyed over 32,000 workers and discovered that 62 percent feel physically and emotionally drained.
 A Deloitte survey found that 69 percent of C-suite executives said they were “seriously considering quitting for a job that better supports their well-being.”
 That was before recession fears slowed hiring and caused layoffs in some sectors.
 “Layoffs are happening as firms tighten their belts ahead of the recession,” Yerbo said.
-“And for those left behind at work, there are the additional burdens of bigger workloads and handling the burnout that causes.”
+“And for those left behind at work, there are the additional burdens of bigger workloads and handling the burnout that comes with it.”

 Offload Administrative Tasks